NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 ECC detected: Shows True if your secure chip is detected.
 Can show false temporarily due to the diagnostics refreshing too quickly.
 If the error persists, please contact the customer support

-ETH0 MAC: The Ethernet mac address of your hotspot
+ETH0 MAC: The Ethernet mac address of your hotspot.
+Always mention this if you have a technical support request, but don't share it with a third party.
+It is used in combination with the RPi serial to add your hotspot to our Dashboard

 WLAN0 MAC: The Wifi mac address of the hotspot.
 Shows Unknown if there is an issue with the Wifi on your hotspot.
 This is a known issue and we are working on it

 RPi Serial: The serial number of the Raspberry Pi used in your hotspot.
 It is used together with the ETH0 mac to add the hotspot to the dashboard.

-BT detected: Indicated if the bluetooth is connected
+BT detected: Indicates if the bluetooth is connected

 Lora OK?: Checks if the Lora module is recognized by your hotspot.
 If it is showing false, you should turn off the hotspot and try to reseat the Lora concentrator as advised in the advanced diagnostics.